Funnel Velocity

 Perceived Value

-The perceived deal value is the customer’s perception of how much a product or service is worth, regardless of its actual price.
-If a customer perceives a high value, they will be more likely to move quickly through the purchase funnel and boost sales velocity.
+Perceived deal value refers to the customer’s impression of a product or service’s worth, irrespective of its price.
+When customers perceive a high value, they are more inclined to progress rapidly through the purchase funnel, increasing sales velocity.

 Customers may be more likely to purchase a luxury car if they believe that it will provide them with status and prestige.